7span/flutter-launchpad-docs/docs/assets/about.md

 2. Run the build runner command: `melos run asset-gen`

-3. Now you can use assets in the Dashing-Kit project as shown.
+3. Now you can use assets in the DashingKit project as shown.